russellane/chase/README.md

 #### Datafile options
     --use-datafiles     Process the CSV files defined in the config file (default: `False`).
-    files               CSV files to process.
+    FILES               CSV files to process.

 #### General options
     -h, --help          Show this help message and exit.